-Time Series Data is data of the same indicator for different time periods or dates.
+Time Series Data refers to the same indicator having data for different time periods, or dates.
 So for example you may have Population Estimates for 2002, 2003, 2004, 2005 and 2006.
 The indicator is called Population Estimates which has data for 5 dates.
 In your feature service you would have 5 corresponding fields containing the data values.

 <indicator name>|<date> (for example